Purpose & Scope

 7. Disciplinary Action & Further Steps

-Where a complaint is made and investigated and the allegations are found to be truthful, Hireup ensures to undertake and enforce the necessary disciplinary actions against any persons who have breached this policy.
+Where a complaint is made and investigated and the allegations are found to be substantiated,, Hireup ensures to undertake and enforce the necessary disciplinary actions against any persons who have breached this policy.
 These consequences may include termination of employment or termination of the service agreement with Hireup.
-If appropriate, it may also include referring the matter to Police for potential criminal investigation.
+If appropriate, it may also include referring the matter to Police for potential criminal investigation or report the matter to the NDIS Quality and Safeguards Commission

 At Hireup, we value our commitment to eliminating harassment, bullying and discrimination, and this commitment extends beyond any complaint investigation.
-Where appropriate, we will undertake routine check-ups (such as mediation) with any parties to a complaint within the first 12 months following the investigation as a means of maintaining normality and guaranteeing that any resolution mechanisms have been sufficiently and consistently implemented.
+Hireup have mechanisms in place to continue to safeguard after an investigation is completed.
+This includes proactive monitoring of a person’s activities on the Hireup platform or internal or external referrals for additional support.
 Wider scale procedures may include routine culture surveys and reviews, updated policies or placing emphasis on company counselling services.